 - financial data to assist in the prudential supervision of home finance providers and administrators.
-A quarterly financial return is required, including a balance sheet and profit and loss account; - quarterly reporting of quantitative and qualitative data by all home finance providers and administrators to enable monitoring of compliance with the requirements of MCOB; - quarterly provision of qualitative home finance information by all home finance providers and administrators to enable the appropriate regulator to understand developments in the home finance markets as a whole, and to inform future policy developments and prudential supervision; and - quarterly annual reporting of information on fee tariff measures.
+A quarterly financial return is required, including a balance sheet and profit and loss account; - quarterly reporting of quantitative and qualitative data by all home finance providers and administrators to enable monitoring of compliance with the requirements of MCOB; - quarterly provision of qualitative home finance information by all home finance providers and administrators to enable the appropriate regulator FCA to understand developments in the home finance markets as a whole, and to inform future policy developments and prudential supervision; and - quarterly annual reporting of information on fee tariff measures.

-The reporting requirements set out in the MLAR will enable the appropriate regulator to realise these information needs. -In particular:
+The reporting requirements set out in the MLAR will enable the appropriate regulator FCA to realise these information needs.
+In particular:

-Tables A to C, L, M: provide the framework for the appropriate regulator's financial monitoring and prudential supervision of home finance providers and administrators; Tables D to F: provide the framework for the provision of qualitative home finance information by home finance providers Table G, H: provides the framework for the appropriate regulator's monitoring of administering a home finance transaction activity.
-Table J: provides information on fee tariff measures for home finance providers and administrators.
-Table K: provides the framework for the appropriate regulator's monitoring of SRB agreement providers and SRB administrators
+Tables A to C, L, M: provide the framework for the appropriate regulator's of home finance providers and administrators;

-1 www.prarulebook.co.uk/rulebook/Glossary/FullDefinition/65268/01-01-2013.
+FCA's financial monitoring and prudential supervision

+Tables D to F: provide the framework for the provision of qualitative home finance information by home finance providers;

+Table Tables G, H: provides provide the framework for the appropriate regulator's FCA's monitoring of administering a home finance transaction activity:;

+Table J: provides information on fee tariff measures for home finance providers and administrators:;

+Table K: provides the framework for the appropriate

+regulator's FCA's monitoring of SRB agreement

+providers and SRB administrators .